 If you’re travelling in big groups, the best way is to hire a cab or rent a self-drive car.
-For smaller groups, you will find black and yellow taxis at the market place.
+For smaller groups, you will find black and yellow taxis at the marketplace.
 If you’re in for more adventure, you can rent a bike for the whole trip.
-For solo, budget travelers, taking local bus comes handy but you should also be aware that except major routes, the buses don’t ply to villages that often.
-One word of caution here: the roads are good in Assam and Meghalaya but in most of the other places, the roads are bumpy and in some areas there are no roads.
+For solo, budget travellers, taking local bus comes handy but you should also be aware that except major routes, the buses don’t ply to villages that often.
+One word of caution here: the roads are good in Assam and Meghalaya but in most of the other places, the roads are bumpy and in some areas, there are no roads.
 All you can see is only dirt and mud.
 So take your call accordingly.

 Where to go in Northeast?

 Northeast India is huge and diverse and due to the long distances, poor infrastructure and difficulty in travelling in Northeast India you may want to focus on a smaller area to explore.
 Assam and Meghalaya are the easiest states to visit as they have the best infrastructure and no permit or registration requirements for both Indians and foreigners.
 Arunachal Pradesh is the most difficult state to visit due to the mountains landscape, lack of infrastructure and permit requirements.
 Nagaland is also starting to develop as a tourist destination but still suffers from bad roads that can make travel draining.
-Manipur is in the middle of a political-crisis; hence it is least safe to travel.
+Manipur is in the middle of a political crisis; hence it is least safe to travel.

 What should be the itinerary for Northeast India?